MisaGu/mojito-hooks/README.md

 ## ✨ Features

-- Easy to learn and use
+- Easy to learn & use
 - Contains a large number of advanced Hooks that are refined from business scenarios
 - Written in TypeScript with predictable static types